AI procurement software is useful when it changes the workflow. It is theater when it sits beside the same manual workflow and summarizes text.

 If the answer is "nothing," it is assistive UI, not procurement automation.

-Why SMBs need workflow AI more than enterprise does
+Why operators need workflow AI more than enterprise does

 Enterprise companies have procurement teams.
 If software misses a supplier reply, a human process may catch it.

-SMBs do not have that redundancy.
-The owner, operator, chef, buyer, or assistant is the procurement team.
+Lean operating teams do not have that redundancy.
+The operator, chef, buyer, or assistant may be the procurement team.
 If a reply is missed, the business feels it immediately: stockouts, wrong invoices, emergency orders, wasted inventory, and margin leakage.

-That is why AI procurement is most valuable at SMB scale when it removes the human-glue work.
+That is why AI procurement is most valuable when it removes the human-glue work.

 Where LineNow fits